kbventures/next-i18next-blog/blog.md

 "...**internationalization framework**... ...written in and for JavaScript. ..."

-While react-i18next provides support for the i18n standard for react apps but stand-alone would require more configuration.
+While react-i18next provides support for the i18n standard for react apps, it requires more configuration.

 ## Project Setup

 First, we will need to create a Next.js application.

-In your chosen terminal type and then press enter:
+In your chosen terminal type the following and then press enter:

 ```plaintext
 npx create-next-app@latest next-i18next